asyncapi/website/pages/docs/tutorials/message-validation-for-kafka.md

 Validating messages with Kafka involves defining the message schemas using AsyncAPI, and then using those schemas to validate incoming and outgoing messages in your Kafka-based applications.

 In this tutorial, you'll learn how to validate messages for Kafka.
-In addition, you'll learn more about EDAs, and the role of Kafka in validating messages.

-By the end of this tutorial, you will ****

 [Comment] <> (Add an image to show a process - flowchart that summarizes the tutorial)